Aslan934/Harry-Potter-cast/README.md

 # Harry Potter characters

-React project that uses [HP-API](https://hp-api.herokuapp.com/) to show and filter characters from series on a simple web page
+React project that uses [HP-API](https://hp-api.herokuapp.com/) to show and filter characters from Harry Potter series on a simple web page